ml-opensource/platty/README.md

 ```

-`PlatformApp` unifies all of the same properties between `MaterialApp` and `CupertinoApp` to allow you to choose.
+`PlatformApp` unifies all of the same properties between `MaterialApp` and `CupertinoApp` to allow both instances of widgets in the hiearchy and

-_NOTE_: Not specifying a `renderPlatform` will render a `CupertinoApp` on `iOS`, and might cause issues with widgets that expect
-a material app instance.

-_NOTE_: There is not a `CupertinoTheme` just yet in Flutter.
-Check out this [pull request](https://github.com/flutter/flutter/pull/23759) .
-once that is in the main flutter releases, we can then create `PTheme` that merges `MaterialTheme` and `CupertinoTheme`
-instances.
-For now it is highly recommended to specify `targetPlatform: TargetPlatform.android` in the constructor of `PlatformApp`.
+switching styling based on platform.

 Now you replace widgets that are included in this library with their "P" counterparts: